akshayDev17/DEVELOPER-NOTES/operatingSystems/processSynchronisation/README.md

        signal(w)
    ```

-3. `readCount` is obviously used to track how many reader processes exist in the pool
+4. `readCount` is obviously used to track how many reader processes exist in the pool

-4. `read()` occurs after `signal(mutex)` which only goes to show that once a reader process is about to enter its CS, it allows entry of other reader processes into their CS as well
+5. `read()` occurs after `signal(mutex)` which only goes to show that once a reader process is about to enter its CS, it allows entry of other reader processes into their CS as well

    1. if the first reader process wasn't able to enter, i.e. `wait(w) == bus_wait()` , other new reader processes also won't be allowed, **because of `wait(mutex)`**

-## Real-world applications<a name="rwa-reader-writer"></a>